unicframework/docs/URLs.md

 /product/3
 ```

-  here the product id is dynamic it can be change on every request.
+  Here the product id is dynamic it can be change on every request.

 ```php
 $urlpatterns = [